akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Harold's face was pale.
 'Three blasts for the King.
 It is likely a summons.'

+### TODO - SECTION TITLE

-Crossing to the door, Harold stood in the doorway, his hand gripping the frame.
-A rider was approaching at speed, cloak streaming, horse lathered.
+From the doorway, Harold spied a rider approaching at speed, cloak streaming, horse lathered.
 The man reined in before the hall and unrolled a stiff parchment writ, its seal heavy with wax.

 'Hear the word of Henry, King of the English!' the messenger cried.
 'By the King's strict command, every man holding land of the crown, be he Norman knight or Saxon thegn, the same is summoned to ride in the Welsh campaign!
 The King's host assembles at Chester.
 Let no man make excuse.
 No scutage may be given: the King demands your swords, not your coin.
 Whosoever fails to make appearance, let him know his lands are utterly forfeit to the crown!'